mtrohman/heiswayi.github.io/_posts/2015-09-21-simple-way-to-minify-css-on-the-fly-with-php.md

 ---
 layout: post
 title: Simple way to minify CSS on-the-fly with PHP
-description: Without using any PHP plugin/module, here's a simple trick to minify CSS code on-the-fly with PHP script.
+description: Without using any PHP plugin or module, here's a simple trick to minify CSS code on-the-fly with PHP script.
 keywords: web optimization, css compression, css minification, php script
-tags: [PHP]
+tags: [PHP, Compression]
+comments: true
 ---

 CSS minification or compression is one of the rules for optimizing a web page loading performance.
 Here's a simple trick that we can do to minify a bunch of CSS files on the fly by using PHP script.